By Dan Kilbridge | | 9 mins

 2. Games Are High-Scoring

 Although Washington has brought some defense to the conference, typically, this conference is all about offense.
-Stanford is also a gritty defensive team and USC has been tough in the past, but it’s not common for more than two or three teams to have a strong defense in a given year.
+Utah has become a gritty defensive team and USC has been tough in the past, but it’s not common for more than two or three teams to have a strong defense in a given year.

 Usually, offensive talent shines in these games, which is why we’ll see a lot of high totals and high scoring games in the Pac-12, meaning high numbers in over/under betting.